Artureitor1/Code3_Example_AerospaceStructures/README.md

-# Test1-AerospaceStructuresExample
+# Test1-AerospaceStructures1Example
-This is a test, a code done in the Aerospace Structures subject will be used as example.
+This is a test, the first code done in the Aerospace Structures subject will be used as example.